 Grant in 2015

-Kanichi Research Services specializes in the development of innovative non-invasive diagnostic systems that analyze exhaled breath for the rapid identification and diagnosis of various diseases.
-Their flagship product is an affordable, disposable point-of-care test targeting Helicobacter Pylori, a bacterial infection associated with stomach ulcers and cancer.
-In addition to diagnostic tests, the company designs bespoke electrochemical components, including custom-made electrodes, for use in advanced sensor systems.
-These components facilitate the detection of a wide range of chemical and biological molecules across air, breath, and liquid media, enhancing the capabilities of their diagnostic offerings.
+Kanichi Research Services specializes in developing innovative non-invasive diagnostic systems that analyze exhaled breath to facilitate the rapid detection and diagnosis of various diseases.
+The company’s flagship product is a cost-effective, disposable point-of-care test designed to identify Helicobacter Pylori, a bacterial infection associated with stomach ulcers and cancer.
+In addition to its diagnostic offerings, Kanichi Research Services manufactures bespoke electrochemical components, including custom-made electrodes, which enhance advanced sensor systems.
+These components enable the detection of a wide array of chemical and biological molecules across air, breath, and liquid media.

 Grant in 2015